Aldyn Mckean: Activism

 McKean was a founding member of ACT UP in 1987.
 McKean was a frequent spokesman, representing the organization at international AIDS conferences (San Francisco in 1990, Florence in 1991, and Berlin in 1993) and on national television.
 He lobbied for: having clinical studies on long-term AIDS survivors, increasing availability of AIDS drugs, including people of color in AIDS drug trials, full participation of people with HIV and AIDS in international AIDS conferences.

 In 1992, McKean was hired by the Gay Men's Health Crisis (GMHC) to work as the administrative coordinator for United for AIDS Action.
-In this capacity he coordinated the AIDS Walk in Central Park.
 After he was fired by GMHC, McKean went to work with the National Gay and Lesbian Task Force, Third Wave International, and other organizations devoted to economic and social justice and civil rights issues.

 Death

 He died on February 28, 1994, at his home in Manhattan.
 The cause was AIDS-related complications, said Denny Lee, a spokesman for the AIDS protest group Act Up.